- 4 Bedrooms

 Upon entering the home, this main level of the home gives you direct access to the oceanfront pool and the sunbathing outdoor space .
 The Master bedroom with private bath has a King bed, flat screen TV and sliding door out to the pool.Bedroom #2, also on this level has 2 Twin beds, a flat screen TV, and sliding doors out to the pool with full bath just across the hallway.

-The sizable oceanfront swimming pool (heatable for an additional fee) is hidden away from passerby's view by the lush landscaping.The dune's grasses and sea oats sway in the wind while you paddle in the cool waters or sit on the constructed-in bench and watch the children play.A few steps up from the pool is the oceanfront sunbathing outdoor space with Adirondack style chairs, sit in the sun with a rent for hours and never leave your backyard!
+The enormous oceanfront swimming pool (heatable for an additional fee) is hidden away from passerby's view by the lush landscaping.The dune's grasses and sea oats sway in the wind while you paddle in the cool waters or sit on the constructed-in bench and watch the children play.A few steps up from the pool is the oceanfront sunbathing outdoor space with Adirondack style chairs, sit in the sun with a rent for hours and never leave your backyard!

-The second level of this home has a huge Living room, TV/DVD, Dining room w/audio system and entirely supplied Kitchen.A sizable sliding glass door off the living room leads you out onto the screened-in porch that runs the entire length of the home.Your oceanfront view from the porch is spectacular and is the ideal getaway from the evening creatures, a card game or to just sit and listen to the surf!
+The second level of this home has a generous Living room, TV/DVD, Dining room w/audio system and entirely supplied Kitchen.A sizable sliding glass door off the living room leads you out onto the screened-in porch that runs the entire length of the home.Your oceanfront view from the porch is spectacular and is the ideal getaway from the evening creatures, a card game or to just sit and listen to the surf!

 Bedroom #3 has a King bed, Flat Screen TV, sliding door out onto the screened-in porch and shares the full hall bath with Bedroom #4 that has 2 twin beds and a flat screen TV.
 Pool can be heated from September to April.